Jouffluu/Molecular-modelling-MCTP/README.md

 - `PLDDT.ipynb`: This notebook focuses on the analysis and visualization of per-residue confidence scores (PLDDT) from AlphaFold predictions, providing insights into the reliability of predicted protein structures.
 - `PEA.ipynb`: A tool for handling AlphaFold Predicted Aligned Error (PAE) data, this notebook includes classes and functions to load PAE data, generate PAE plots, and save the results.
-- `PCA.ipynb`: The notebook analyse the output of PCA
 - `contact-map-pdb.ipynb`: The notebook utilizes Protein Data Bank (PDB) files to generate contact maps for specified monomers and dimers.
 The generated plots include distance arrays, and each plot is labeled with the corresponding model name.
 - `Clustering.ipynb`: This notebook applies clustering algorithms to categorize protein structures into groups based on similarities, facilitating the understanding of structural relationships and common features.
 -  `RMSD.ipynb`:Designed to compute the Root Mean Square Deviation (RMSD) of protein structures, this notebook offers a quantitative measure of structural similarity and differences between target and reference structures.
+-  `Tica_PCA.ipynb`:Designed to compute PCA and tICA

 ## Dependencies